How To Get Into Investment Banking

 Now, you just need to know whether or not you have a viable path, and if so, the right set of steps to follow:

-- At the MBA Level – If your full-time work experience has nothing to do with finance, or you got interested in investment banking after you had already graduated, you will probably have to apply to top MBA programs, get in, and use one of them to move into the industry.
-Assuming you get into one of the top programs, you have a pretty good chance of winning an IB offer if you put in a lot of effort and start networking long in advance (i.e. months before the program starts).
+If your full-time work experience has nothing to do with finance, or you got interested in investment banking after you had already graduated, you will probably have to apply to top MBA programs, get in, and use one of them to move into the industry.
+Assuming you get into one of the top programs, you have a pretty good chance of winning an IB offer if you put in a lot of effort and start networking long in advance (i.e., months before the program starts).
+Read more about the MBA investment banking recruiting process here.

 Regardless of your pathway, you will need a sequence of work and leadership experience that demonstrates your interest and commitment.